epic-kitchens/VISOR-VOS/README.md

 # VISOR-VOS

-This repository contains the code to replicate the Video Object Segmentations benchmark of the VISOR dataset.
+This repository contains the code to replicate the Video Object Segmentations benchmark of the [VISOR](https://epic-kitchens.github.io/VISOR/) dataset.
 It replicates the results of table 3 in our paper: EPIC-KITCHENS VISOR Benchmark: VIdeo Segmentations and Object Relations

-This repository contains the codes to train STM on [VISOR](https://epic-kitchens.github.io/VISOR/) dataset [Space-Time Memory Networks (STM)](https://openaccess.thecvf.com/content_ICCV_2019/html/Oh_Video_Object_Segmentation_Using_Space-Time_Memory_Networks_ICCV_2019_paper.html)

 <br>